 Vitrix is a NAS share that is used for medium speed network storage (i.e. slower than local disks, faster than Google Drive).
 This node is used for serving mirrored content.

 The jurors are IBM T43p laptops with around 1GB RAM and a Pentium M processor clocked @ 1.86GHz running Arch Linux 32.
 These hosts serve as low powered job slaves.
-Currently, one juror is online, Lavavoth.
+Currently, two jurors are online, Lavavoth and Xgazd.

 The yet unnamed upstream host will be an HP DL360 G6 with 12GB RAM and a Xeon E5504 @ 2GHz.
 This host will replace Vitrix as the primary disk pool, as well as provide GPU support for video transcoding and additional resources for development domains, including a read-only Postgres slave and a small read-write Postgres sandbox database.
 This host will also be used as the primary continuous integration testing host.